-- 1. Ensure that the key switch has been in the OFF position for 2 minutes. - 2.
+- 1. Ensure that the key switch has been off for 2 minutes. - 2.
 Turn the battery disconnect switch to the OFF position. - 3.
-Remove the ECM power fuse. - 4.
-Remove the negative battery cables. - 5.
+Remove the ECM power fuse. - Remove negative battery cables. - 5.
 Open the engine compartment. - 6.
 Tag and disconnect the electrical leads from the terminals on the starter. - 7.
 Remove the bolts holding the starter to the mounting pad.
 Remove the starter.

 - 1. Place the starter on its mounting pad.
 Secure the starter with the bolts.
 Torque the bolts to 32 lb-ft (43 Nm). - 2.
 Connect the electrical leads to the terminals as tagged during removal. - 3.
-Reconnect the ground cables to the battery. - 4.
+Connect the batteries. - 4.
 Install the ECM power fuse. - 5.
-Turn the battery disconnect switch to the ON position.
+Turn the battery disconnect switch to the ON position. - 6.
+Close the engine compartment.